MysteryPancake/Houdini-Fun/README.md

 ## Normalizing volume density to camera

-Volume density accumulates as each layer stacks up relative to the camera.
-To prevent this, you can divide by the total density to normalize it.
+Volume density accumulates as each layer stacks up relative to each camera ray.

+To prevent this, you can divide by the total density along the ray to normalize it.

 <img src="./images/normalize_density.webp" width="600">